C-Stevens/laika/README.md

 ######Configuration values:
 * `defaultFormat`: This is the default logging format log levels will use if not explicitly provided with any of the below log format options.
 By default, this is `%(asctime)s - %(name)s - %(levelname)s - %(message)s`
 * `critLog`: Boolean option to enable or disable logging for critical messages.
 Defaults to `True`.
 * `critLogDir`: Specifies a directory to log critical messages to.
-If `nill` or left blank, it will default to send messages to the terminal.
+If `null` or left blank, it will default to send messages to the terminal.
 * `critLogFormat`: Specifies an explicit logging format for critical messages.
-For more information on logging formats, view the [log.py documentation]() (TODO: ADD LINK), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
+For more information on logging formats, view the [log.py documentation](doc/log.py.md), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
 * `errLog`: Boolean option to enable or disable logging for error messages.
 Defaults to `True`.
 * `errLogDir`: Specifies a directory to log error messages to.
-If `nill` or left blank, it will default to send messages to the terminal.
+If `null` or left blank, it will default to send messages to the terminal.
 * `errLogFormat`: Specifies an explicit logging format for error messages.
-For more information on logging formats, view the [log.py documentation]() (TODO: ADD LINK), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
+For more information on logging formats, view the [log.py documentation](doc/log.py.md), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
 * `warnLog`: Boolean option to enable or disable logging for warning messages.
 Defaults to `True`.
 * `warnLogDir`: Specifies a directory to log warning messages to.
-If `nill` or left blank, it will default to send messages to the terminal.
+If `null` or left blank, it will default to send messages to the terminal.
 * `warnLogFormat`: Specifies an explicit logging format for warning messages.
-For more information on logging formats, view the [log.py documentation]() (TODO: ADD LINK), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
+For more information on logging formats, view the [log.py documentation](doc/log.py.md), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
 * `infoLog`: Boolean option to enable or disable logging for info messages.
 Defaults to `False`.
 * `infoLogDir`: Specifies a directory to log info messages to.
-If `nill` or left blank, it will default to send messages to the terminal.
+If `null` or left blank, it will default to send messages to the terminal.
 * `infoLogFormat`: Specifies an explicit logging format for info messages.
-For more information on logging formats, view the [log.py documentation]() (TODO: ADD LINK), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
+For more information on logging formats, view the [log.py documentation](doc/log.py.md), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
 * `debugLog`: Boolean option to enable or disable logging for debug messages.
 Defaults to `False`.
 * `debugLogDir`: Specifies a directory to log debug messages to.
-If `nill` or left blank, it will default to send messages to the terminal.
+If `null` or left blank, it will default to send messages to the terminal.
 * `debugLogFormat`: Specifies an explicit logging format for debug messages.
-For more information on logging formats, view the [log.py documentation]() (TODO: ADD LINK), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).
+For more information on logging formats, view the [log.py documentation](doc/log.py.md), and python's [logging documentation](https://docs.python.org/3.4/howto/logging-cookbook.html#use-of-alternative-formatting-styles).

 ######Example configuration:
 ```yaml